egaumer/torah/exodus/shmot.md

 &nbsp;
 # Day 1 &middot; _The Jewish Problem_

+The word Sh'mot means _“names”_.
+This portion is named because the book begins with the phrase _“These are the names (Sh'mot) of the sons of Israel…”_ The English name Exodus comes from the Greek translation of the Hebrew Bible.
+It means _“departure.”_ The book opens with the children of Israel in slavery.
+It seems God has forgotten them - but He has not.

 Read [Exodus 1](https://www.biblegateway.com/passage/?search=Exodus+1&version=CJB).

 Up until this point, most of the Israelites had become wealthy, numerous, and politically powerful in Egypt.
 But that was going to change.
 There was a new sheriff in town.
 His first job was to dismantle any foreign influence that could threaten Egypt.
 The Hebrews were going to have a radical reversal of fortunes.